Hemanthpothu/Alphanso_task_/README.md

 The input array is used to construct the binary tree.
 Nodes are created according to the array values.
 Nodes that should be NULL (0 in the array) are skipped during construction.
 All nodes are initially colored green ('G').

 # Coloring Outer Nodes:
-The goal is to color the outer nodes of the tree in an anticlockwise manner with blue ('B') and red ('R') alternately.
+The goal is to color the outer nodes of the tree in an anticlockwise manner with Blue ('B') and Red ('R') alternately.

 # Handling Right Outer Nodes:
 To prevent issues with the right view traversal, right outer nodes (nodes in the rightmost path) are stored in a set.
 This ensures that a single rightmost node is considered in the left traversal.